-To cast as wide a net as possible, we designed the survey to be anonymous and ask as few questions as felt reasonable.
-Since we did not collect any identifying information, it is theoretically possible that some respondents may have completed the survey more than once.
-This seems unlikely, and I will push forward under the assumption that this has not happened, but I want to note the possibility here.
+To cast as wide a net as possible, I designed the survey to be anonymous and ask as few questions as felt reasonable.
+Since I did not collect any identifying information, it is theoretically possible that some respondents may have completed the survey more than once.
+This seems unlikely, and I will push forward assuming this has not happened, but I want to note the possibility here.

 Time-Bounded Nature of Responses

-As mentioned in the introduction, we should note that this survey represents a snapshot in time.
-We should expect public and personal opinion to evolve as vaccinations roll out across the country and perceptions about safety and health evolve.
-Hence, as weeks and months roll by, I expect opinions will shift an inestimable amount.
+As mentioned in the introduction, I should note that this survey represents a snapshot in time.
+We should expect public and personal opinion to shift an inestimable amount as vaccinations roll out across the country and perceptions about safety and health evolve.
 Many things could change public opinion, including a successful vaccination campaign that achieves herd immunity or a mutation of the virus that plunges us back into quarantine.

 All of this is to say: we should take this data and any conclusions that we might draw from it with a sizable grain of salt, and as time goes on, the results of this survey will be less and less reflective of current moods.

 This survey, like any survey, has bias.
 The survey was distributed primarily on Facebook, which some dancers don’t use or have access to.
-Also, there was no incentive to take the survey (no payment for the time taken, etc.) so respondents were self-selecting into providing these opinions, which may cause a skew towards those with stronger opinions to be over-represented.
+Also, there was no incentive to take the survey (no payment for the time taken, etc.).
+Hence, respondents were self-selecting into providing these opinions, which may cause a skew towards those with stronger opinions to be over-represented.
 What’s more, my Facebook friends list is, in some ways, a reflection of my history and personal demographics, so it is likely that those most likely to see and take the survey were probably young, disproportionately white, and may not represent the WCS community in other important ways.
-Without good demographic benchmarks of the community to compare this data to, it’s hard to say for sure, but this is my impression based on the data collected.
+Without good demographic benchmarks of the community to compare this data to, it’s hard to say for sure, but this is my impression.

-Additionally, my personal feelings about these issues tend to be pro-vaccine requirements, and some reviewers have pointed out that in subtle ways this may have shaped the way I am presenting these results.
-I think that’s a great critique and would like to point out that my opinions may bias the way I’ve presented some of these interpretations.
-I’ve provided all of the data and methods, to the best of my ability, so that others can draw their own conclusions.
+Additionally, my personal feelings about these issues tend to be pro-vaccine requirements, and in subtle ways, this may have shaped the way I am presenting these results.
+I’ve provided all of the data and methods—to the best of my ability—so that others can draw their conclusions.

-The survey would have better served the community with questions about safety, inclusion, and attitudes towards people with extreme or exclusionary views or statements.
+The survey would have better served the community with questions about safety, inclusion, and attitudes toward people with extreme or exclusionary views or statements.
 An option for people to say that they have a medical condition that prevents them from receiving the vaccine would also have been excellent.
-Failing to include these was a significant problem for some (as evidenced by some of the free-response answers and the discourse on social media) and should be considered for future surveys and when interpreting the results of this survey.
+Failing to include these was a significant problem for some (as evidenced by some of the free-response answers and the discourse on social media) and should be considered for future surveys and when interpreting the survey results.